by-tezov/tuucho/README.md

 ## Why Choose TUUCHO?

-- **Cross-Platform Ready** — Built with Kotlin Multiplatform Mobile (KMM), TUUCHO runs natively on both iOS and Android from a shared codebase.
+- **Cross-Platform Target** — Built with Kotlin Multiplatform Mobile (KMM), TUUCHO runs natively on both iOS and Android from a shared codebase.
 - **Clean Architecture** — Adheres to modular, clean design principles that improve scalability and ease of testing.
-- **Dynamic UI Updates** — Modify your app UI dynamically by changing JSON descriptions without recompiling.
+- **Dynamic UI Updates** — Modify your app UI dynamically by changing JSON descriptions without recompiling and without mobile publication.
 - **Extensible and Modular** — Designed to grow with your needs, TUUCHO is actively evolving with support for new components, styles, actions, and validation logic.
 - **Open Source & Community Driven** — Join the TUUCHO community and contribute to making the platform more robust and feature-rich.

----

-## Roadmap & Future Plans

-TUUCHO is actively under development.
-Exciting features such as advanced animations, behaviors, modular UI components, improved caching, and richer validation mechanisms are on the horizon.
-Check out the [Roadmap](https://by-tezov.github.io/tuucho/roadmap.md) for full details.

 ---